PaloAltoNetworks/twistlock-defender-helm/README.md

 This Chart can work with the CNCF approved [External Secrets Operator](https://external-secrets.io/latest) to manage it's internal secrets.

 > **NOTE**
-> * This Chart was tested using AWS Secrets Manager as External Secret Manager
+> * This Chart was tested using AWS Secrets Manager and Azure Key Vault as secret management systems.
 > <br></br>

 # Pre-requisites